-Paul Revere Williams was the first African American to become a member (1923) and later a Fellow (1957) of the American Institute of Architects.
-Thirty-seven years after his passing, Williams continues to break new ground: in 2017, the AIA awarded Williams its highest honor, naming him the AIA Gold Medal recipient.
+Paul Revere Williams was the first African American to become a member (1923) and later a fellow (1957) of the American Institute of Architects.
+Nearly four decades after his passing, Williams continues to break new ground: in 2017, the AIA awarded Williams its highest honor, naming him the AIA Gold Medal recipient.

 Williams was one of the 20th century’s most prolific American architects, with nearly 3,000 building projects attributed to him.
 His portfolio includes hospitals, schools, corporate buildings, churches, civic institutions, and various military commissions.
 However, Williams is best known for his residential work and was widely regarded as an expert on housing during his lifetime.
 He began his career by building a name for himself as an authority in small home design.
 Later, his practice tapped into a growing client base: a rising upper-class looking to establish homes in newly formed neighborhoods across Los Angeles county.
 Eventually, he was designing large estates for affluent leaders in the L.A. economic and political scene long before being commissioned by the movie stars his career is marked by.
 Later, when housing shortages were plaguing the nation — particularly in cities like L.A. — Williams lent his expertise to a number of highly publicized public housing and defense worker projects.
 Regardless of size or budget, Williams had a reputation for delivering sophisticated yet comfortably-scaled and livable home designs.
 His imprint on the southern California landscape (and beyond) is vast and substantive.
 At the height of his career, Williams enjoyed a degree of mainstream success that would be enviable by any practitioner of his day.